flexatone/present-df-typing/doc/pycon-2025/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="2">

-A placeholder in the type parameter list
+A type of `TypeVar`

-Variadic: permits zero or more type variables
+A zero or more "placeholder" in the type parameters

 Supports `tuple`-like flexibility

-Can be combined with one or more `TypeVar`
+Can mix with one or more `TypeVar`

 </v-clicks>
 </Transform>